Donnie/nginx-letsencrypt-multisite/README.md

 `openssl dhparam -out /etc/nginx/dhparam.pem 4096`

-This will take sometime, go and grab a coffee
+This will take sometime, go and grab a coffee.
+OR
+You can use the dhparam.pem file available with this repo and put it in the nginx directory.

 #### Append Nginx SSL Server Block
 Open `/etc/nginx/sites-available/domain.ga`